megvii-research/megactor/README.md

 ## Contact
 If you have any questions, feel free to open an issue or contact us at yangshurong6894@gmail.com, lihuadong@megvii.com or wujuhao@megvii.com.
+**If you're seeking an internship and are interested in our work, please send your resume to wujuhao@megvii.com or lihuadong@megvii.com.**

 ## Star History